sciviscontest2026/sciviscontest2026.github.io/pages/examples.md

 # Install OpenVisus and Openvisuspy
 python -m pip install OpenVisus openvisuspy
  </code></pre>
+<h3>Binder</h3>
+<p>You can use the following link to open the binder and try the notebooks.
+It might take a while if you are launching it for the first time</p>
+      <a href="https://mybinder.org/v2/gh/sci-visus/sciviscontest2026/binder" target="_blank" class="btn btn-primary">Launch Binder</a>
                 <h3>Conda Environment File</h3>
                 <p>For convenience, here is a conda environment file you can use to create the environment.
 Save it as a <code>environment.yml</code> file and create the environment using <code>conda env create -f environment.yml</code>.<br /> If you need more instructions on how to manage conda environments, please check the offical documentation <a href= "https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html"  target="_blank">here. </a></p>
                 <pre><code class="language-bash">